smart-edge-open/specs/doc/getting-started/on-premises/offline-deployment.md

    127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4 YOUR_NEW_HOSTNAME
    ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6 YOUR_NEW_HOSTNAME
    ```
-5. Run below two commands to generate ssh private/public key pair and copy it to localhost.
+5. Run below two commands to generate ssh private/public key pair and **copy it to localhost (i.e. controller)**.
 Leave password for public key empty and accept defaults.
 Please do not use localhost nor 127.0.0.1 address as `<edgecontroller_ip_address>`.
    ```
    # ssh-keygen
    # ssh-copy-id root@<edgecontroller_ip_address>